 Hold up, what's an influencer lookalike audience?

-A lookalike audience is a way to reach new people who are likely to be interested in the content your influencer has created on behalf of your brand because they're similar to that influencer’s followers and engagers.
+A lookalike audience is a way to reach new people who are likely to be interested in the content the influencer has created on behalf of your brand because they're similar to that influencer’s followers and engagers.

-Facebook’s machine learning system does an incredible job at pooling people together within these “Lookalike audiences” that not only resonate with the influencer and their content but also with the brand in order to drive conversions.
+Facebook’s machine learning system does an incredible job at pooling people together within these “Lookalike audiences” that not only resonate with the influencer and their content, but also with the brand in order to drive conversions.

 How to write and optimize your influencer whitelisted ads